dbierer/drupal_10_nginx_php_fpm/README.md

-# Installation
+# drupal_10_nginx_php_fpm
-drupal_10_nginx_php_fpm
+# Updated: 27 Jun 2024

 Shows how to configure a Docker container for Drupal 10, nginx, and PHP-FPM.

 ## Install Docker and Docker Compose
 You can use these instructions to set up Docker